-- 18 (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) Ten members present in person or by electronic means or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time whichever is the greater. - (3) The authorised representative of a member organisation shall be counted in the quorum. - 19 (1) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present;the meeting shall be adjourned to such time and place as the directors shall - the meeting shall be adjourned to such time and place as the directors shall determine. - (2) The directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting. - 20 (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the directors. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a director nominated by the directors shall chair the meeting. - (3) If there is only one director present and willing to act, he or she shall chair the meeting.
+- No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) Ten members present in person or by electronic means or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time whichever is the greater.

+- (3) The authorised representative of a member organisation shall be counted in the quorum. - 19 (1) If: - a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present:

+the meeting shall be adjourned to such time and place as the directors shall determine.

+- (2) The directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting. - 20 (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the directors. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a director nominated by the directors shall chair the meeting. - (3) If there is only one director present and willing to act, he or she shall chair the meeting.